- What Is Opium?

 Opium addition treatment for most addicts begins with a detoxification program that takes place under medical supervision.
 The doctors supervise opium detox can prescribe medication that can lessen the symptoms of withdrawal.
 Often, the withdrawal symptoms are not life-threatening, but they are extremely uncomfortable.

 Without help to alleviate the symptoms, an addict is likely to start using the drug again in an attempt to feel better.
 Medical professionals use drugs like buprenorphine and clonidine to reduce anxiety, agitation, muscle aches, and other withdrawal symptoms.
-Call our toll-free helpline at 1-800-928-9139 to speak to a treatment advisor who can answer your questions about opium detox.
+Call our toll-free helpline at 1-888-287-0471 Who Answers? to speak to a treatment advisor who can answer your questions about opium detox.

 What Is Maintenance?